 7 Data collection methods

 There are multiple data collection methods and the one you’ll use will depend on the goals of your research and the tools available for analysis.
+Translation Services can play a crucial role in data collection by enabling businesses to gather and interpret information from diverse linguistic sources, expanding the scope and accuracy of their data.
 Let’s look at each one in turn.

 1. Close ended question surveys